harish2704/tconfig/README.md

 # tconfig
-A simple transparent config file loader for Nodejs applications
+A simple transparent config file loader for Nodejs applications. any config field can be overriden using environmen variables